jhutchinswisc/AEFoundations/README.md

 #### Learning Objectives

-1. Develop an appreciation for the historical development and contemporary status of food and agricultural economics as a field, and for the full range of economic and policy interactions among related development, environmental, and health fields. g1.
-Learn how to read academic papers critically: identify key assumptions, evaluate relevance and robustness of stated results, and assess extent of contribution in light of previous related work.
+1. Develop an appreciation for the historical antecedents and contemporary status of food and agricultural economics as a field, and for the full range of economic and policy interactions among related development, environmental, and health fields.
+1. Learn how to read academic papers critically: identify key assumptions, evaluate relevance and robustness of stated results, and assess extent of contribution in light of previous related work.
 1. Gain a sense for the art of building simple mathematical models as aids to